malathit/malathit.github.io/index.md

   image: /assets/images/blog-cover.png
 sitemap: false
 ---
 Thanks for visting my site.
-I am a software developer by profession.
+I am a backend developer by profession.
+This blog is created with the intention of documenting my work.
+I will be glad if the posts help someone learn something.

-In my spare time, I blog on topics that interest me as,
+I post on topics that interest me.
+In this site you will find posts on,
 - [Spring boot](/tags/#spring-boot)
 - [Devops (CI & CD)](/tags/#devops)
 - [Kubernetes](/tags/#kubernetes)

 I :heart: open-source and I also contribute to open-source when time permits.
-To look at my blog posts please click [here](/categories/).

-If you want to know more about me, click [here](https://resume.malathi.dev).
+[Here](/categories/) is the link to my blog posts.